 This one from Advent Conspiracy is even more compelling.
-Watchi it prayerfully.
+Watch it prayerfully.
 What changes might God ask of you this Christmas season?

-This is part of a series of posts on Advent/Christmas resources.
+This is part of a series on Christmas/Advent resources.

 - Advent Candle Light Liturgy

-- Lean Towards the Light – Another Advent Video by Christine Sine
+- Lean Towards the Light this Advent & Christmas + Advent Cards Bundle compiled by Christine Sine and Lisa DeRosa

 - Lean Towards the Light Advent Retreat Online – video sessions by Christine Sine along with handouts to prepare for the coming of the Christ Child this Advent.